basecamp/marginalia/README.md

 For Rails 2.x:

+If using cached externals, add to your `config/externals.yml` file.

+Or, if your prefer using `config.gem`, you can use:

     config.gem 'query_comments'

+Finally, if bundled, you'll need to manually run the initialization step in an initializer, e.g.:

+    # Gemfile
+    gem 'query_comments', :require => false

+    #config/initializers/query_comments.rb
+    require 'query_comments'
+    QueryComments::Railtie.insert

-Set the application name shown in the log like so, perhaps in `config/initializers/query_comments.rb`:
+Optionally, you can set the application name shown in the log like so in an initializer (e.g. `config/initializers/query_comments.rb`):

     QueryComments.application_name = "BCX"

+For Rails 3 applications, the name will default to your Rails application name.
+For Rails 2 applications, "rails" is used as the default application name.

 ## Support

-MySQL only, currently.
-Tested with mysql and mysql2 gems.
-Patches are welcome for other database adapters (with tests, of course).
+mysql and mysql2 gems, tested on Rails 2.3.5 through 3.2-stable.
+Patches are welcome for other database adapters.

 ## Contributing